Drop in-wedding

 Are there chairs available for those who cannot stand during the ceremony?

-Each wedding location has two folding chairs available for use during the ceremony.
-There are also benches on Oscarsterrassen and throughout Skansen.
-You are welcome to bring your own chair if needed.
+Each ceremony location has two folding chairs available for use during the ceremony itself.
+Benches are available at Oscar’s Terrace and throughout Skansen.
+You are also welcome to bring your own chair.

 -

-Can the ceremony or marriage certificate be provided in another language than Swedish?
+Can the ceremony and certificate be provided in another language?

-Yes, the marriage certificate is available in English and Finnish.
-Ceremonies can be conducted in Swedish or English.
+The marriage certificate can be issued in Swedish or English.

 -

-How and when is the marriage registered?
-Is the marriage certificate a legal document?
+How is the marriage registered – and is the marriage certificate legally valid?

-The marriage certificate you receive on the wedding day is not a legal document but a beautiful keepsake from your special day.
+The marriage certificate you receive on the day is a keepsake. -

-We want to renew our vows.
-Do we need to bring anything?
+We would like to renew our vows – do we need to bring anything?

 No. When you arrive at the Wedding Entrance, simply inform the staff that you wish to renew your vows.